-In reading “Here I Stand: My Struggle for a Christianity of Integrity, Love, and Equality,” I have gotten acquainted with someone who has quickly become my personal hero.
+In reading Here I Stand: My Struggle for a Christianity of Integrity, Love, and Equality, I have gotten acquainted with someone who has quickly become my personal hero.
 Roughly one year ago, I was entering a spiritual wilderness.
 I had recently accepted the fact that I am a homosexual and began to realize that I could no longer take the Bible literally.
 My faith in things like the virgin birth and the reality of hell was crumbling fast.

-In this transitory state, a friend referred me to Spong’s “Rescuing the Bible from Fundamentalism.”
+In this transitory state, a friend referred me to Spong’s Rescuing the Bible from Fundamentalism: A Bishop Rethinks the Meaning of Scripture.
 His book was amazing.
 It enriched and expanded my faith in bold, exciting new ways.
-Spong taught me that it was not necessary to believe in things that would twist your mind into a first-century pretzel.
-Instead, Spong countered that God should be worshiped with your mind and your heart.
+He taught me that it was not necessary to believe in things that would twist your mind into a first-century pretzel.
+Instead, he countered that God should be worshiped with your mind and your heart.

 Perhaps this is because I have been able to personally authenticate every theological issue that Spong explains.
 This has never happened to me before.
 For example, when I was a conservative Christian, I was told that God would personally answer all of my prayers; however, I never felt like I received a response.
 I was also told, among other things, that God wouldn’t make Christians gay.
 My attraction to the same sex, though, was unmistakable.

 Spong’s theology makes no promises about an external, supernatural God that functions as a divine Mr. Fix-It.
-That version of God, Spong claims, is not unlike a Santa Claus figure that many people eventually grow out of believing in.
+That version of God, he claims, is not unlike a Santa Claus figure that many people eventually grow out of believing in.
 Spong’s theology does say, however, that the presence we call God is constantly renewing our lives in wonderful and diverse ways.
 This I do believe.

 Despite my failing belief in a theistic God, I have always felt a divine undercurrent at the root of my human experience.
 Spong shares my feelings and articulates this presence as the presence of God, not miraculous and incredible, but very, very real indeed.
 With each new book that I read, Spong expounded on this God-presence and also said that it was the presence seen in Jesus of Nazareth, who loved wastefully and gave selflessly.

-Fans of Bishop Spong will love this book; critics of Spong will inevitably loathe it.
-If you happen to be one of those people that counts himself or herself among Spong’s disciples, reading this book will be a life-giving experience.
-I, for one, thoroughly enjoyed visiting the major junctions of Spong’s life and seeing the forces that have shaped this man into a legendary person.
+Fans of Bishop Spong will love this book; his critics will inevitably loathe it.
+If you happen to be one of those people that counts himself or herself among his disciples, reading this book will be a life-giving experience.
+I, for one, thoroughly enjoyed visiting the major junctions of his life and seeing the forces that have shaped this man into a legendary person.
 From yesterday’s racial tension to today’s irrational homophobia, this book captures it all.
-But above all else, it is ultimately an appealing self-portrait of a man who has made himself one of our generation’s most vocal, noble, enchanting, and lovable public figures.
+But above all else, it is ultimately an appealing self-portrait of a man who has made himself one of our generation’s most vocal, noble, enchanting and lovable public figures.